Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Why Petunias are a Problem:

-Nutrient Depletion: Petunias require a lot of nutrients, especially phosphorus and potassium.
-This can deplete the soil, making it hard for alyssum to thrive.
+Nutrients: Petunias are another flower that needs a lot of nutrients, especially phosphorus and potassium.
+This will deplete the soil, making it hard for alyssum to thrive.

 Pest Issues: Petunias can attract pests like aphids and whiteflies.
-These pests can easily spread to alyssum, leading to widespread garden problems.
+And again they will spread to your alyssum.

 5. Fennel

-Fennel is notorious for being a poor companion plant for many species and alyssum is no exception.
+Fennel is notorious for being a terrible companion plant for most plants and flowers.
+And alyssum is no exception.

 Why Fennel is a Problem:

-Allelopathic Effects: Fennel releases compounds into the soil that can inhibit the growth of nearby plants, including alyssum.
-This can stunt the growth and health of your alyssum.
+Allelopathic Effects: Fennel releases compounds into the soil that can stop the growth of nearby plants, including alyssum.
+Your alyssum will struggle to grow and be stunted.

-Space Competition: Fennel grows large and will overshadow smaller plants like alyssum which deprives them of sunlight and space.
+Space Competition: Fennel grows large and will overshadow smaller plants like alyssum.
+This deprives them of both space and the light they need.

 6. Roses